 For the cupcakes

-- Sift flour, salt and baking powder together, this is the “dry ingredients”.
+- Sift flour, salt, and baking powder together, this will be your “dry ingredients”

-- Start adding the dry and wet ingredients into the batter in the following 4 steps: wet, dry, wet, dry.
-Fold each time with a Hand whisk
+- Start adding the dry and wet ingredients into the cupcake batter in the following 4 steps: wet, dry, wet, dry.
+Fold with a Rubber spatula each time.
+Finish with dry ingredients

-- As soon as the cupcakes are baked prick them with a toothpick then pour the other half of the coffee over the top (it needs to be hot and mildly sweetened) The coffee will sink in
+- As soon as the cupcakes are baked, prick them with a toothpick then pour the other portion of coffee over the top (it needs to be hot and mildly sweetened) The coffee will sink in

 - Move cupcakes onto a Cooling rack and let them cool completely before frosting